Daniel R Ames

 This mismatch between negotiation partners’ ratings of appropriate assertiveness was linked with poorer negotiation outcomes: Nearly 60% of negotiators who were rated as appropriately assertive but felt over-assertive (line-crossing illusion) negotiated the inferior deals for themselves and their counterparts.

-To improve accuracy of meta-perception – other people’s perception of assertiveness style – Ames and Wazlawek suggested:
+To improve accuracy of perception of other people’s impression of one’s own assertiveness style (“meta-perception“), Ames and Wazlawek suggested:

 -Participate in 360 degree feedback,